esp-admin/docker/README.md

 - `cloudflare/cloudflared` to proxy the application on Cloudflare edges with SSL termination, [link](https://hub.docker.com/r/cloudflare/cloudflared/tags).

 ## Prerequisites
-1. Website on Cloudflare with nameservers.
+- Website on Cloudflare with nameservers.
 Make sure the certificate authority is Let's Encrypt.
-2. Account on HiveMQ cloud for secure MQTT broker.
+- Installed Docker and docker-compose
+- S3 compatible object storage server such as Cloudflare R2.
+- Email provider account, can be Sendgrid or Resend.
+- Secure MQTT broker such as HiveMQ cloud.
 Make sure the certificate authority is Let's Encrypt.
-3. Installed Docker and docker-compose

 ## Setup
 1. Configure [Cloudflare tunnel](https://github.com/cloudflare/cloudflared) to expose `http://nuxt:3000`.